coffeemug444/StaffFlashcard/README.md

 `mkdir build && cd build && cmake .. && cmake --build .`

 # Usage #
-Navigate to the build directory and run `./StaffFlashcard` in your terminal.
+Navigate to `build/bin` and run `./StaffFlashcard` in your terminal.
 This will prompt you to select the microphone you wish to use, ie.

 ```
 $ ./main